Flag of San Antonio

-The flag of San Antonio is the official municipal flag of San Antonio, Texas.
-The sketch of the flag's design, drawn by Spanish–American War veteran William W. Herring, was dated May 28, 1933.
+The city flag of San Antonio, Texas was originally drawn by Spanish–American War veteran William W. Herring on May 28, 1933.
 The design saw significantly more usage than the official flag, but was never officially adopted until 1976.
 The current flag is a slightly modified version of Herring's design, most notably removing the text formerly displayed.

 Design and symbolism

 The flag consists of a white star on top of a two-color background, with blue (officially PMS 286) on the hoist, and red (officially PMS 200) at the fly.
 Within the middle of the star is an illustration of The Alamo outlined and detailed in black.
 Red, white, and blue are the official colors of the state of Texas, as well as the de facto national colors of the United States.
 In addition to that, the blue symbolizes loyalty and the red represents blood, which every loyal Texan has.
 The Alamo illustration represents not only the battle and fort, but the city's role in the entirety of the Texas Revolution.
 As for measurements, the star's height is nine-tenths the height of the flag, and the Alamo's height is one-fourth the width of the flag.
 The flag bears resemblance to several other city flags of Texas, like the Flag of Houston and the Flag of Dallas.
 All three feature large white stars with a design in the center, symbolizing the "Lone Star State" nickname of Texas.